Wolframfriele/ripe-alerts/README.md

 # ripe-alerts
-The repo is a part of software build for Ripe.
+This repo is a part of software build for Ripe.